causify-ai/tutorials/class_project_instructions/Projects/TFX_Project_Description.md

-### Tech Description of TFX:
+### Description

-TensorFlow Extended (TFX) is a production-ready machine learning platform designed to manage the entire ML lifecycle.
-It provides a set of components and libraries to build and deploy ML pipelines efficiently.
-Key features include:
+TFX (TensorFlow Extended) is an end-to-end platform designed for deploying production-ready machine learning pipelines.
+It provides components for data validation, preprocessing, model training, evaluation, and serving.
+TFX allows data scientists to create robust ML workflows that can handle large datasets and scale efficiently.

+**Features:**
-- **Data validation**: Ensures data quality and integrity before model training.
+- **Data Validation:** Ensures data quality and integrity before training.
-- **Transform**: Facilitates feature engineering and data preprocessing.
+- **Transform:** Offers tools for data preprocessing and feature engineering.
-- **Trainer**: Supports model training using TensorFlow.
+- **Trainer:** Facilitates model training using TensorFlow.
-- **Tuner**: Assists in hyperparameter tuning to optimize model performance.
-- **Pusher**: Manages model deployment and serving.

-### Project Blueprint
+- **Evaluator:** Assesses model performance against defined metrics.
+- **Pusher:** Deploys the trained model to a serving infrastructure.

 ---

-#### Project 1: Predicting Housing Prices
+### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)

-- **Difficulty**: 1 (Easy)
+**Project Objective:**
-- **Project Objective**: The goal is to predict housing prices based on various features such as location, size, and amenities.
-The project aims to optimize the accuracy of the price predictions.
+Build a predictive model to estimate housing prices based on various features such as location, size, and amenities.
+The goal is to optimize the prediction accuracy of the model.

+**Dataset Suggestions:**
-- **Dataset Suggestions**: Use housing datasets available on Kaggle that provide features like square footage, number of bedrooms, and neighborhood information.
+Look for housing datasets on Kaggle that include features like square footage, number of bedrooms, and geographical information.

-**Step-by-Step Plan**:
+**Tasks:**
-1. **Data Collection**: Download the dataset from Kaggle.
+- **Data Ingestion:** Load the housing dataset using TFX's data ingestion component.
+- **Data Validation:** Implement data validation to check for missing values and outliers.
-2. **Feature Engineering**: Clean and preprocess the data, create new features like price per square foot.
+- **Data Transformation:** Apply feature engineering to create new features (e.g., price per square foot).
+- **Model Training:** Train a regression model using TFX's Trainer component.
+- **Model Evaluation:** Evaluate the model performance using metrics like RMSE and R².
-3. **Model Training**: Utilize regression algorithms to train the model on the dataset.
+- **Model Deployment:** Use TFX's Pusher to deploy the trained model for predictions.

-4. **Use of TFX**: Implement TFX components for data validation and transformation.
-5. **Evaluation Metrics**: Use Mean Absolute Error (MAE) and R-squared to evaluate model performance.
-6. **Visualization**: Create visualizations of predicted vs. actual prices using libraries like Matplotlib or Seaborn.
+**Bonus Ideas (Optional):**

-**Bonus Ideas**: Compare different regression models (e.g., Linear Regression vs. Random Forest) to see which performs best.
+- Compare different regression algorithms (e.g., linear regression vs. decision trees).
+- Implement a user interface to input features and receive predictions.

 ---

-#### Project 2: Customer Segmentation for Retail
+### Project 2: Customer Churn Prediction (Difficulty: 2 - Medium)
-- **Difficulty**: 2 (Medium)
-- **Project Objective**: The aim is to segment customers based on purchasing behavior to identify distinct groups for targeted marketing strategies.
-The project seeks to optimize the clustering of customers.
-- **Dataset Suggestions**: Explore open datasets from Kaggle that contain customer transaction data, including purchase history, frequency, and amount spent.

-**Step-by-Step Plan**:
+**Project Objective:**
+Develop a classification model to predict customer churn based on user behavior and demographics.
+The goal is to identify customers at risk of leaving and optimize retention strategies.

+**Dataset Suggestions:**
+Find customer churn datasets on Kaggle that include user demographics, account information, and interaction history.

+**Tasks:**
+- **Data Ingestion:** Ingest the customer churn dataset using TFX components.
-1. **Data Collection**: Acquire the dataset from Kaggle.
+- **Data Validation:** Validate the dataset for inconsistencies and missing values.
-2. **Feature Engineering**: Perform data cleaning and create features such as total spend and frequency of purchases.
+- **Feature Engineering:** Create features such as tenure, interaction frequency, and account age.
-3. **Model Training**: Use clustering algorithms (e.g., K-Means) to segment customers.
-4. **Use of TFX**: Apply TFX for data validation and transformation to ensure the data quality before clustering.
-5. **Evaluation Metrics**: Evaluate clusters using Silhouette Score and Davies–Bouldin index.
-6. **Reporting**: Visualize customer segments using scatter plots and create a simple dashboard to display insights.

-**Bonus Ideas**: Experiment with different clustering algorithms (e.g., DBSCAN, Hierarchical Clustering) and compare their effectiveness.
+- **Model Training:** Train a classification model (e.g., logistic regression or random forest).
+- **Model Evaluation:** Evaluate the model using precision, recall, and F1-score metrics.
+- **Model Deployment:** Deploy the model using TFX's Pusher for real-time predictions.

+**Bonus Ideas (Optional):**
+- Implement techniques like SMOTE for handling class imbalance.
+- Create a dashboard to visualize churn predictions and customer segments.

 ---

-#### Project 3: Anomaly Detection in Network Traffic
-- **Difficulty**: 3 (Hard)
+### Project 3: Image Classification for Plant Disease Detection (Difficulty: 3 - Hard)

+**Project Objective:**
-- **Project Objective**: This project aims to detect anomalies in network traffic data that could indicate security threats.
-The goal is to optimize the model's ability to identify unusual patterns in the data.
+Create a robust image classification model to detect diseases in plants based on leaf images.
+The goal is to optimize classification accuracy and ensure the model is ready for deployment in agricultural settings.

+**Dataset Suggestions:**
-- **Dataset Suggestions**: Utilize publicly available datasets from Kaggle or government portals that provide network traffic logs, including normal and abnormal traffic patterns.
+Utilize publicly available datasets on platforms like Kaggle that contain labeled images of healthy and diseased plant leaves.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the network traffic dataset from an open source.
-2. **Feature Engineering**: Clean the data and create features like packet size, duration, and protocol type.
-3. **Model Training**: Implement anomaly detection algorithms (e.g., Isolation Forest, Autoencoders).
-4. **Use of TFX**: Leverage TFX components for data validation and transformation to manage the data pipeline effectively.
-5. **Evaluation Metrics**: Use Precision, Recall, and F1-score to evaluate the model's performance on anomaly detection.
-6. **Visualization**: Create visualizations of detected anomalies and normal traffic patterns, possibly using a simple UI application to display results.

-**Bonus Ideas**: Introduce adversarial examples to test the robustness of the anomaly detection model, or compare the performance of different algorithms on the same dataset.
+**Tasks:**
+- **Data Ingestion:** Load the image dataset using TFX's data ingestion capabilities.
+- **Data Validation:** Validate image quality and ensure labels are correct.
+- **Data Transformation:** Use TFX's Transform component to preprocess images (e.g., resizing, normalization).
+- **Model Training:** Train a convolutional neural network (CNN) for image classification.
+- **Model Evaluation:** Evaluate the model using accuracy, confusion matrix, and ROC curves.
+- **Model Deployment:** Deploy the model using TFX's Pusher, ensuring it can handle real-time predictions.

+**Bonus Ideas (Optional):**
+- Experiment with transfer learning using pre-trained models (e.g., MobileNet, ResNet).
+- Implement a web application where users can upload images and receive disease predictions.

 ---

-These projects are designed to provide a comprehensive learning experience, allowing students to explore the TFX tool while applying machine learning techniques across various domains.
+These projects will provide a comprehensive understanding of TFX while allowing students to explore various domains and machine learning tasks.